voothi/20241223170748-kardenwort/README.md

 ## Usage Scenarios

-You can use LinguaCard Creator in several ways, from simple batch files to direct command-line calls for advanced integration.
+You can use Kardenwort in several ways, from simple batch files to direct command-line calls for advanced integration.

 ### 1. Basic Usage (Using Batch Files)